UofS-CTLE/Projtrack3/README.md

 # Projtrack 3
-***!!!
-IMPORTANT The development server currently does not work.
-Any testing will need to be done in the eventual production environment. !!!***
 ***Remember to run build.sh before opening a pull request.***

 This project's dependencies include Django and the Django REST Framework (starting in release 3.0.3-beta.6).